 We are a specialty pharmaceutical company developing non-invasive, topically delivered products.
-Our innovative patented TransdelTM cream formulation technology is designed to facilitate the effective penetration of a variety of products through the tough skin barrier.
-Ketotransdel®, our lead pain product, utilizes the TransdelTM platform technology to deliver the active drug, ketoprofen, a non-steroidal anti-inflammatory drug ("NSAID"), through the skin directly into the underlying tissues where the drug exerts its well-known anti-inflammatory and analgesic effects.
-We intend to leverage the TransdelTM platform technology to expand and create a portfolio of topical products for a variety of indications in pain management, other therapeutic areas and for cosmetic/cosmeceutical products.
+Our innovative patented Transdel[TM] cream formulation technology is designed to facilitate the effective penetration of a variety of products through the tough skin barrier.
+Ketotransdel[®], our lead pain product, utilizes the Transdel[TM] platform technology to deliver the active drug, ketoprofen, a non-steroidal anti-inflammatory drug ("NSAID"), through the skin directly into the underlying tissues where the drug exerts its well-known anti-inflammatory and analgesic effects.
+We intend to leverage the Transdel[TM] platform technology to expand and create a portfolio of topical products for a variety of indications.

 On September 17, 2007, we entered into an Agreement of Merger and Plan of Reorganization (the "Merger Agreement") with Transdel Pharmaceuticals Holdings, Inc., a privately held Nevada corporation ("Transdel Holdings"), and Trans-Pharma Acquisition Corp., our newly formed, wholly-owned Delaware subsidiary ("Acquisition Sub").
-Upon closing of the merger transaction contemplated under the Merger Agreement (the "Merger"), Acquisition Sub merged with and into Transdel Holdings, and Transdel Holdings, as the surviving corporation, became our wholly-owned subsidiary.
+Upon closing of the merger transaction contemplated under the Merger Agreement (the "Merger"), Acquisition Sub merged with and into Transdel Holdings, as the surviving corporation, became our wholly-owned subsidiary.